lenatr99/proto-orange/README.md

 An exercise/prototype/technology test for Orange on Web

+For backend:
-- Prepare a Python environment with pip or conda, run `pip install -r requirements.txt`.
+- Prepare a Python environment with pip or conda, run `pip install -r backend/requirements.txt`.
-- Run `python server/main.py`.
+- Run `python bckend/main.py`.

+For frontend:
+- Install the dependencies with `npm install --prefix frontend`.
-- Run `npm start`
+- Run `npm start --prefix frontend`.
 - Open [http://localhost:3000](http://localhost:3000) in one or more browsers.

 If the server fails because of unexpected `broadcast=True` argument, try `pip install python-socketio==5.7.2`.
 Apparently `flask-socketio` has problems with newer versions of `python-socket`.